FMMGroupVa/FMMECG3D/README.md

 source(paste0(path, "/runPreprocessing_v4.1.R")) # Data preprocessing
 source(paste0(path, "/FMM_ECG3D_Codes/auxMultiFMM_ECG.R")) # Data analysis
 ```
-Preprocessing functions returns preprocessed data, segmentation in single hearthbeats and required QRS annotations for the analysis (see **Fitting example** section).
+Preprocessing functions returns preprocessed data, data segmentation in single hearthbeats and required QRS annotations for the analysis.

+### Fitting example

+Run the code contained in `fittingExample.R`.
+It allows user to fit ECG beats of the patients #1 and #2 from PTB-XL ECG database (https://physionet.org/content/ptbdb/1.0.0/).

 ### `fitMultiFMM_ECG` function arguments

 * vDataMatrix: double matrix containing 12 columns corresponding to the standard ECG leads recorded from a heartbeat.
-If some leads are not availible, values shall be NAs.
+NAs are used for an unavailible lead.
-* annotation: integer indicating the QRS annotation.
+* annotation: integer indicating the QRS annotation (from 0 to the heathbeat length).
 * maxIter: integer indicating the maximum number of iterations of the 3D backfitting algorithm.
 * parallelize: boolean.
 When True, a parallelized version of the fitting is performed.

-### Fitting example

-Run the code contained in `fittingExample.R`.
-It allows user to fit ECG beats of the patients #1 and #2 from PTB-XL ECG database (https://physionet.org/content/ptbdb/1.0.0/).

 ## References